awsdocs/AWS-Kinesis-Video-Documentation/doc_source/examples-putmedia.md

         1. In the **JAR selection** wizard, choose all \.jars in the project's `lib` directory\.

-1. The `PutMedia` API example uses a profile called `my-profile`\.
-If you want to use any other credentials profile, update the following line in `PutMediaDemo.java`:
+1. The `PutMedia` API example uses a profile named `my-profile`\.
+To use another credentials profile, update the following line in `PutMediaDemo.java`:

    ```
     /* the AWS credentials profile configured by: aws configure --profile my-profile */